-This photo is a record of the vast 2019 Super Bloom and its reach into the high desert, but it’s part of a larger narrative that unintentionally echoes last year’s winner.
+This photo is a record of the vast 2019 Super Bloom and its reach into the otherwise colorless High Desert.
+It also unintentionally echoes last year’s winner.
 Here too is a yellow road line, but sparse in its application, surrounded by dark asphalt.
 Instead of an imposing Neo-Romanesque building, there’s nothing but the empty desert stretching 20 miles to the San Gabriel Mountains.
-A short-lived winter snowfall is replaced with a short-lived winter explosion of color.
-This was an isolating trip for many reasons and a dramatic departure from the previous three years spent in the East Coast’s megalopolis.
-I’d made a rash decision to pick up and leave, exchanging possible futures for another, and amidst all these stark contrasts, I found comfort in the explosion of flowers and pollinators that California welcomed me home with.
+A short-lived winter snowfall is replaced with a short-lived explosion of color.

 Yale is the most beautiful campus in the world, and more so in winter.
-And while I took hundreds of photos of every nook and cranny of its buildings, across three seasons for two years, and most of them are visually striking, all but a few lack a transcendent quality that sets them apart.
-In my mind, this year’s winner replaces depth (the third dimension) with time (the fourth dimension).
-Snow is suspended in mid-air, the bright yellow road lines are temporarily revealed due to a passing snow plow, and the gate light will soon turn off as morning becomes noon.
+I took hundreds of photos of every nook and cranny of its buildings, across four seasons for two years.
+This particular shot replaces depth (the third dimension) with time (the fourth dimension).
+Snow is suspended in mid-air, the bright yellow road lines are temporarily exposed by a passing snow plow, and the gate light will soon turn off as morning becomes noon.
 The grand building behind it, for all its three-dimensional solidity, is flattened into a backdrop for this singular moment that can never be exactly replicated.

-This year’s winner earns its spot for a handful of reasons.
-The moment itself is special: spending July 4th at the National Mall with friends, all taking a break from our summer internships.
+This photo captures July 4th at the National Mall in Washington, D.C.
 Compositionally, I enjoy the red glow of the fireworks mirrored on the phones within the shot, as well as the eager photographer silhouetted against the Washington Monument and Capitol Building.
 There’s a contradiction here between individualism and collectivism, all taking place in this most American setting, reinforced by the implication that this exact picture is replicated in hundreds of different ways.
 Even more subjectively, I like the outermost sparks that form a larger sphere around the chrysanthemum explosions, flourishes which remind me of the flecks of paint thrown onto my favorite Sargent painting.
 This is a triumphant moment disguised in a low quality iPhone photo.

 It’s important to emphasize that I don’t apply any filters to my photos.
 I’m not opposed to them, but with my visual memory being as fragile as it is, I like to know that what I see is what I truly saw, or even just what I meant to see when I took that photograph.
 And if I take enough mundane photos, which by 2016 I’m certainly doing, I get the occasional diamond in the rough.
-In this year’s winner, a beautiful afternoon at the beach is ruined by a swift moving fog.
-This scene of disrupted leisure off Santa Monica’s pier would have mirrored my own thoughts about returning to the East Coast.
+In this year’s selection, a beautiful afternoon at the beach is ruined by a swift moving fog.

 From 2014 and on, I caught the panorama bug.
-I think this is the best one I ever managed to take, thanks to the beautiful scene, the color coordination of clothing and water, and the rock-like stillness of my companion and our surroundings.
-The list of components that make this image work found their antithesis in a panorama attempt made in the following year, pictured below for reference.
+I think this is the best one I ever managed to take, thanks to the beautiful scene, the color coordination of clothing and water, and the serenity of my companion and our surroundings.

 The first place I ever felt at home in was Prague.
 I crossed the Charles Bridge, pictured here, every weekday on my way to and from my internship.
 On the weekends, its cobblestone path was an integral part of my running route.
 I willed myself into becoming a local.
-During the busy hours, I passed by tourists and made a point to not understand the English words they used.
+During the busy hours, I passed by tourists and pretended not to understand their English.
 I pointedly ignored the caricature artists and souvenir stalls.
-I passed by countless wedding photo shoots and one pornography shoot with aloofness.
-One time, on a morning different from the one pictured here, I watched a city worker piss on the great gate.
+I passed by countless wedding photo shoots and one pornography shoot as if I’d seen it all a hundred times before.
+One time, on a morning different from the one pictured here, I watched a city worker relieve himself on the great gate.
 Always channeling the bridge, I remained undisturbed.